Behavioural Strategies for Improved Sleep

 Although a short nap can be beneficial, taking long naps or napping close to your bed time can disrupt sleep regulation, making it difficult to fall asleep in the evening.

 Take time to wind down before going to bed

 You need to be sufficiently relaxed to fall asleep.
 Do something relaxing before you go to bed and avoid stimulating activities in the evening.
 Stimulating activities include playing video games, having a heated debate, exercising, watching an exciting movie or reading a book that you just can’t put down.
 Instead, try the relaxation activities listed below.

 Make your bedroom sleep friendly

-This includes having a firm, comfortable bed; keeping the room dark and at a comfortable temperature; and eliminating noise.
+This includes having a firm, comfortable bed with comfortable sheets and pillow; keeping the room dark and at a comfortable temperature; wearing comfortable clothes that are not too tight or too loose that they will bunch up; and eliminating noise.
 Ear plugs can help if the noise can’t be reduced.

 Use your bed only for sleep, sex and when you are sick

 This strengthens the association you make between your bed and sleep.
 Avoid eating, doing homework, talking on the phone or watching television in bed.